calvinli723/markdown/README.md

 -------------
 Since our language makes visualizing fractals and other iterative shapes simple, we see it being quite useful to mathematicians or curious students who wish to explore the world of recursive images with minimal programming experience.
 Furthermore, the ability to create GIFs with our language will result in not only the spread of fractal art, but will also help visual learners better understand the concept of the self-similar pattern.

-Additionally, because our language also supports Java-like control flow in addition to fractal-specific methods, users have the opportunity to be creative with how fractals can be manipulated.
+Additionally, because our language also supports Java-like control flow in addition to fractal-specific methods, users have the opportunity to algorithmically manipulate fractals.
 See sample program #2.

 Sample Programs
 -------------